caronv3030/sep10-freedom-project/blog/entry02.md

 I would also get these information by going to ***[HSTAT Library Databases Or Web Resources](https://sites.google.com/hstat.org/hstat-library/home)***, This was another way that I would get my information from.
 I would also put "Software Cooking" and then I would put "Hardware Cooking".
 This was another way that I would show and get information.
 But Moving, forward, How I got my Sources.

 ## Sources
-#### (Sources code is a group of instructions that a programmer would write using programming lanuages)
+#### (Context: Sources code is a group of instructions that a programmer would write using programming lanuages)

+The [sources of